piersfinlayson/piersfinlayson.github.io/_posts/2019-01-02-more-ram-on-a-pi.markdown

 However, a Raspberry Pi 3 has 1GB of RAM, and a Raspberry Pi Zero only has 512 MB RAM.
 I haven't yet managed to get a full compile of an ARM to x86\_64 gcc cross compiler to succeed on a Raspberry Pi Zero as part of a docker build (although I have once managed to get it to succeed within a manually created container), despite close to 100 attempts.

+# Just Add More RAM

+You can't do that, [apparently](https://www.raspberrypi.org/forums/viewtopic.php?t=14664).

 # Increase Swappiness

 My first thought on hitting 137 was to configure the kernel to swap out more aggressively.
 You can configure this using the /proc/sys/vm/swappiness setting, where the higher the more aggressive the swap - with 0 being the minimum (no swap) and 100 the max.